-With the help of interest coverage calculator, it is very easy to calculate interest coverage ratio or times interest earned.
-You just need to find out 3 figures i.e. EBIT, Interest Expense and Taxes from the income statement of an entity.
+With the help of the interest coverage calculator, it is very easy to calculate the interest coverage ratio or times interest earned.
+You just need to find out three figures, i.e., EBIT, Interest Expenses, and Taxes, from the income statement of an entity.

 Interest Coverage Ratio

 It is one of the important financial ratios, especially useful for lenders, debenture holders, financial institutions, etc. Looking from the interest of lenders, they are interested in evaluating the ability of an entity to pay fixed interest.

 Formula for Calculating Interest Coverage

 The following formula is used to calculate the interest coverage ratio.

 The numerator of the formula has three components